 We do not share, sell or trade your personal data with other companies outside ENL Group for marketing purposes, but should this be the case, we will get your express opt-in consent before we proceed.

 In relation to the purposes for which we collect your personal data, we may have to share your personal data to:

 - Our employees on a need-to-know basis;

-- Internal third parties such as our preferred service providers (such as IT systems suppliers and support, and other service providers) from whom we require (i) to respect the security of your personal data, and to treat it in accordance with the law, (ii) not to use your personal data for their own purposes, and (ii) only to process your personal data for specified purposes and in accordance with our instructions;
+- Third parties such as our preferred service providers (such as IT systems suppliers and support, and other service providers) from whom we require (i) to respect the security of your personal data, and to treat it in accordance with the law, (ii) not to use your personal data for their own purposes, and (ii) only to process your personal data for specified purposes and in accordance with our instructions;

 - Our professional advisors that is our accountants, auditors, lawyers, insurers, and bankers;